New slow-roll approximations for inflation in Einstein-Gauss-Bonnet gravity: The standard slow-roll approximation and the effective potential

+New form of the slow-roll equations which uses the effective potential was developed in Ref.~\cite{Pozdeeva:2020apf}.
+The effective potential

-The effective potential \eqref{Veff} is not defined in the case of $V(\phi)\equiv 0$, but inflationary scenarios are always unstable in this case~\cite{Hikmawan:2015rze}.
+has been proposed~\cite{Pozdeeva:2019agu} (see also,~\cite{Pozdeeva:2020apf,Vernov:2021hxo}) to analyze the stability of de Sitter solutions in model (\ref{action1}).
+The effective potential~\eqref{Veff} is not defined in the case of $V(\phi)\equiv 0$, but inflationary scenarios are always unstable in this case~\cite{Hikmawan:2015rze}.
 In this paper, we consider inflationary scenarios with positive potentials only: $V(\phi)>0$ during inflation.